dougeby/IntuneDocs/intune-user-help/use-verbose-logging-to-help-your-it-administrator-fix-device-issues-android.md

 ---

-# Help your company support fix device issues with verbose logging
+# Turn on verbose logging

-When your Android device is enrolled in Intune, you can use *verbose logging* to make the Company Portal app and Intune-managed apps record detailed logs about what's happening on your device.
-These logs help your company support fix any issues that you might have when you're using the Company Portal or an app that's managed by Intune.
-Verbose logging is enabled on your device  by default, and the  logs that are sent to your company support include your email address.
+Turn on *verbose logging* to let the Company Portal app, Microsoft Intune app, and Intune-managed apps record your actions with these apps.
+If you ever experience and report app problems, your support team will review the logs for error details.

+Verbose logging is enabled on your device by default.
+The logs that you send to your support team will include your email address.

-To turn verbose logging on or off, sign in to the Company Portal app using your work or school credentials, tap **Settings**, and tap the on/off button next to **Verbose Logging**.
+To turn verbose logging on or off:
+1. Sign in to the Company Portal or Microsoft Intune app.
+2. Tap **Settings**.
+3. Next to **Verbose Logging**, flip the switch to **On** or **Off**.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).